A perfect combination of utmost luxury and absolute radiance, Benjamin Moore Gentleman’s Gray is a rich and sumptuous navy blue paint color.

 But in this case, I recommend using this color in a room that has ample natural light.
 (Else, it might feel quite dull and dingy)

-In basements and rooms with no windows – this paint will closely relate to dark and deep blue or almost black.
+In modern basements and rooms with no windows – this paint will closely relate to dark and deep blue or almost black.

 But you can always add artificial lighting in the form of wall sconces, chandeliers, and pendant lights for a desired atmosphere.